 What is an Archaeologist?

-Archaeologists study the origin, development, and behaviour of human beings and their societies, past and present.
-They examine the cultures, languages, behaviours, archaeological remains, and physical characteristics of people in various parts of the world.
-They ask questions and develop hypotheses.
+Archaeologists study the origin, development, and behaviour of human beings and their societies, both past and present.
+They examine cultures, languages, behaviours, archaeological remains, and physical characteristics of people in many parts of the world.
+They ask questions and develop theories.

 Archaeologists use scientific sampling techniques to guide them as to where they need to dig on the site.
 They observe, record, categorize, and interpret what they find, then share their findings with other scientists and the public.